nathenharvey/customink.github.com/source/_posts/2012-07-27-provision-your-laptop-with-chef-part-2.markdown

 ]
 ```

 I've suppressed the URLs to our private repositories, but you get the general idea.
 Notice there are additional options such as `reference` and `revision` that I have left out because I'm okay with their default values.
 If you use another CVS such as SVN, you may want to support additional attributes and tweak accordingly.
+Specifying the attribute values in the cookbook works but there are lots of other places that are more appropriate for managing these attributes.
+Checkout the [Attributes page on the Opscode wiki](http://wiki.opscode.com/display/chef/Attributes) for more details.

 ### Installing dotfiles
 Since I spend 90% of my time working in Terminal, I have a small [collection of dotfiles](https://github.com/sethvargo/dotfiles) that I've accumulated over the years.
 Everything from my bash prompt to RVM setup.